-You can travel with your dog, cat or ferret to Denmark for non-commercial purposes from an EU country, as well as from Norway and Iceland, provided the following conditions are met:
+You can travel with your dog, cat or ferret to Denmark for non-commercial purposes from an EU country, as well as Norway and Iceland, if the following requirements are met:

 - You are accompanying the animal yourself.
 In some cases, you may authorise a friend or family member to travel with the animal.

 - The animal must be identified with a microchip.
 However, animals marked with an easy-to-read tattoo before 3 July 2011 may receive an animal passport.

 - The animal must have an EU pet passport issued by an authorised veterinarian.